 If someone is skimming your blog post, they will move from the main title to the headers of the content.
 Note it’s good to use H2, H3, H4, etc. for the header text.
 Based on the same points we made in Step 4, you will want your keywords and keyword variations (LSI Keywords) to appear throughout the post’s headers.

-6. Use the Keyword in Your Image Name & Alt-Tag
+6. Use Keywords in Image Filename, Alt Tag & Title

 This is the point where things might get a little scary for someone who isn’t a marketer or web developer.
 Setting good image practices isn't reserved solely for SEO companies and should be adopted by all site owners.